tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 				DONE: Comment out valid_paths attribute
 				DONE: Clean-up commented code

-IN-PROC: introduce serialization and de-serialization
+DONE: introduce serialization and de-serialization
 	IDEA: start from serialized state for stateful_dict and stateful classes
 	IDEA: Or maybe just class_to_string as needed before export for stateful_dict??
 	DONE: Test serializing to JSON in marshmallow_tut